 I decided to go for Hang-gliding.
 Though the name is quite similar and confusing with para-gliding, in para-gliding one descends quietly like sitting on a chair car, however if you want to have more fun at 180 degrees, go for hang-gliding.
 Further differences can be easily Googled!
 Also note that it is not mandatory do these activities in Swiss as they might be pretty costly as compared to similar deals in Austria or Germany.
 Be wise !

 I shall share the link where I booked the my hang-gliding activity.
 We jumped from Beatenberg mountain top about 1250 meters height.
 It is done in tandem with trainer so don’t worry about safety.
 One has to run a few steps upto the cliff before jumping.
-Even if you don’t run after a couple of steps owing to the unavoidable anxiety, don’t worry, your trainer is well aware of such situations and will carry you off the mountain.
+Even if you don’t run after a couple of steps owing to the unavoidable anxiety, don’t worry, your trainer are well aware of such situations and they will carry you.
 The flight lasts for about 10-15 minutes.
 Enjoy the lake views, mountains and city below.
 After having spent this much do not hesitate to spend a few more bucks on photos/videos.
 It’s a life time experience.

 Any mountain top.
 We decided to visit Schilthorn.
 No particular reason, but the idea was to start with a mountain which has exciting train journey showing landscapes followed by various cable cars taking you over steep and frightening cliffs to the top.
 It’s a James Bond mountain.
 There is revolving restaurant at the top where you can enjoy a meal and get some photos with the yester-years James Bond.
 Actually the place including the restaurant was sponsored by the production house for the movie only later being turned into a tourist attraction.